The-Codesis/codesis-yellow-pages/Members/madhucharan.md

 Glad to be a member of this community.

-Well I am a tech enthusiast who always wants to learn something.
+Well I am a tech enthusiast who always wants to learn new skills.

-I am from ANDRA PRADESH, INDIA.
+I am from ANDHRA PRADESH, INDIA.

 My Tech SKills : Machine Learning,Data Analysis